Best Cheap Health Insurance in California for 2026

 - Stay on your parents' plan: You have the option to stay covered under your parents' health insurance policy until you turn 26.
 This is typically the cheapest way for you to get health insurance.

-- Buy a student health plan: Some colleges offer their own health insurance plans, although they may not cover medical care you get off campus.
+- Buy a student health plan: Some colleges offer their own health insurance plans, although they may not cover medical care you receive off campus.
 And you could lose your coverage if you become a part-time student or transfer schools.
 Each student plan is different, so make sure you understand what is covered.

 Frequently asked questions